zhuangli200/AutoRelion/README.md

 - If you don't have a template for particle picking,
     `python 12345.py auto --new_sample`
 - If import movies to relion folder,
-    `python 12345.py auto --do_motioncorrection`
+    `python 12345.py auto --do_motion_correction`
 - If you want to import data outside this script,
     `python 12345.py --skip_link`
 - If you ask the program to run 2d classification for you.
     `python 12345.py auto --run2d`

 If you created a relion project, tuned some parameters with the early data, and would like to continue processing the upcoming data, you need the `collect` mode.
 The program will ask you the extraction job number with correct settings, so it can collect the commands of its parent jobs and assemble them into a ready-to-go bash script.
-In this mode, the `--skip_link`, `--new_sample` and `--do_motioncorrection` parameters are ignored, so you don't have to specify it.
+In this mode, the `--skip_link`, `--new_sample` and `--do_motion_correction` parameters are ignored, so you don't have to specify it.

 Example commands:
 `python 12345.py collect`